 As a language learner, you’re probably already quite familiar with the concept of classifying words into different groupings based on their form and function, such as which words are nouns and which are verbs or prepositions.
 Knowing these word classes intimately allows a learner to have command of which suffixes, prefixes, syntactic structures and grammar are necessary to form accurate sentences in English.
 When writing academically, it’s particularly important that students are able to quickly recognise each class, understand and remember their various rules, and correctly apply this knowledge to a wide range of vocabulary and phrases.

-This short course on adjectives is therefore intended to explore this word class in particular detail, focussing specifically on how adjectives can be most usefully applied to both general and academic contexts.
-Lesson 1 first introduces the defining features of adjectives before offering some discussion as to their six functions.
-Lesson 2 then provides five tests for identifying adjectives, with Lessons 3 and 4 later exploring and exemplifying the seven different types of adjective and the most important rules surrounding their distribution and ordering.
-Finally, Lesson 5 provides a short list of the 150 adjectives and 15 adjective-based expressions that are perhaps most useful in academia.
+This short reader on adjectives is therefore intended to explore this word class in particular detail, focussing specifically on how adjectives can be most usefully applied to both general and academic contexts.
+Chapter 1 first introduces the defining features of adjectives before offering some discussion as to their six functions.
+Chapter 2 then provides five tests for identifying adjectives, with Chapters 3 and 4 later exploring and exemplifying the seven different types of adjective and the most important rules surrounding their distribution and ordering.
+Finally, Chapter 5 provides a short list of the 150 adjectives and 15 adjective-based expressions that are perhaps most useful in academia.